Loading Events

 The session will also present measurable outcomes from ENACT’s deployment—such as improvements in documentation, shift handovers, direct patient care hours, and nurse retention.
 By reducing administrative burdens and restoring time for patient care, ENACT demonstrates how digital innovation can advance care excellence and empower nursing teams.

-Jasmine Lee Hill – Nursing Practice Consultant, MUHC
+Jasmine Lee Hill - Nursing Practice Consultant, McGill University Health Centre (MUHC)

 Presented in French